 Study items to be considered include, but are not limited to:

-– What signalling requirements and protocols are required for control, management, and orchestration of network resources involving new types of transport protocols and transport networks (e.g. USN, cloud computing networking, smart grid, FN, SDN, NFV, network virtualization and 5G/IMT-2020)?
+– What data models, signalling requirements and protocols are required for control, management, and orchestration of network resources involving new types of transport protocols and transport networks (e.g. cloud computing networking, smart grid, FN, SDN, NFV, network virtualization, network slicing, MEC and IMT-2020 network and beyond)?

+– What data models, signalling requirements and protocols are required for big data and AI/ML driven networking?

+– What data models, signalling requirements and protocols are required for networking telemetry?

+– What data models, signalling requirements and protocols are required for Distributed Ledger Technology supported networking?

+– What data models, signalling requirements and protocols are required for cloud and distributed cloud networking?

+– What data models, signalling requirements and protocols are required for computing power networking?

-– What new Recommendations are required to support bearer and resource control for new application areas such as unicast/multicast flows for IPTV service, home networking, and mobility?
+– – What new Recommendations are required to support bearer and resource control for new application areas such as unicast/multicast flows for IPTV service, home networking, and mobility?

 – What new Recommendations are required to support handover control for mobility?